 For the purposes of competition, you are the Blue team.

-Overall scoring breakdown can be found later in this document, the breakdown has been changed compared to prior competitions.
+Overall scoring breakdown can be found later in this document.
 Please take a moment to review this document thoroughly.

 This year, each team will be provided six (6) ethernet cables to connect to the internet.
 It is each participant’s responsibility to bring the appropriate dongle or connector for their machine as nothing will be provided.
-Wireless connection will still be provided.
+Wireless connection will still be available.

 Key Dates